 Non-Practising Registration allows you to retain teacher registration with the TRBWA indefinitely as long as you are not actively teaching, continue to pay the annual fee and comply with your obligations as a registered teacher.

 If you currently hold Full or Provisional Registration, and do not intend to teach for a period of time, please complete and submit the Application for Non-Practising Registration (Not Intending to Teach) online form available via Teacher Login.

 When you start teaching

 When you start teaching during your period of Non-Practising Registration, you must advise the TRBWA by submitting the Notice of Teaching online form, within 14 days of starting to teach.

 Your Non-Practising Registration will expire 2 years from the day you commenced teaching.

 If you intend to apply to transition to Full Registration, it is expected that at least 28 days prior to your expiry date, you will make an application to transition to Full Registration.

 To transition to Full Registration prior to the expiry of Non-Practising Registration, please complete a Transition to Full Registration (online form) available via Teacher Login.

 One of the essential requirements for Full Registration is that the teacher must be able to demonstrate that they have met the Professional Standards for Teachers in Western Australia (Professional Standards) at the Proficient Level.

 Meeting the Professional Standards is generally based on an assessment of evidence at the school/workplace level and is verified by a declaration from an appropriate person.
 The declaration must be against a range of substantive evidence and must demonstrate that all of the Professional Standards have been met.

-To meet the Professional Standards at the Proficient Level, it is a requirement that the teacher has taught for a minimum period of 100 days in one or more Western Australian educational venues or other Australian or New Zealand schools in the 5 years prior to application.
+To meet the Professional Standards at the Proficient Level, it is a requirement that the you have taught for a minimum period of 100 days in one or more Western Australian educational venues or other Australian or New Zealand schools in the 5 years prior to application.